bennycheung/Flask-DB-Docker/README.md

 # Microservices using Docker
 Flask-DB-Docker is a companion starter framework that associated with my post on [Existential Crisis with Microservices using Docker](https://bennycheung.github.io/existential-crisis-with-microservices-using-docker).
 This framework can be used to rapidly construct any data-oriented service with a database backend.

+The technologies used by the starter framework composed of,
+* Dockerize PostgreSQL <https://www.postgresql.org/> to run within a Docker container
+* Dockerize API service written in Python/Flask <http://flask.pocoo.org/> that can communicate with the PostgreSQL
+* Orchestrate the Dockerized containers by docker-compose <https://docs.docker.com/compose/> and established a link from the deployed service to the container running PostgreSQL

 ## Microservices Architecture
 This example has been composed as the Microserivices Architecture style.
 With this style, we could provide service components with a realistic compostability.
 We recommend to read the Martin Fowler and James Lewis's white paper on Microservice architecture.
 Their white paper goes much more in-depth for the drivers behind the [Microservice Architecture](http://martinfowler.com/articles/microservices.html)